 2. STORIES OF HAWAII BY JACK LONDON

 Best known forThe Call of the Wild, London prided himself on going to Hawaii three different times (1907, 1915 and, 1916).
 He wrote a collection of travel books, each depicting his experiences there on the beautiful islands.
-The way in which he wrote these books are poetic in a sense, matching the spirit of Hawaii when natives talk about their beloved land.
+The way in which he wrote these books is poetic in a sense, matching the spirit of Hawaii when natives talk about their beloved land.
 For instance, he writes about the “lofty Koolau Mountains’ trade winds” as “soft breathings, [when] the air grew heavy and balmy with the perfume of flowers and exhalations of fat, living soil.”

 3. BRUCE CHATWIN’S THE SONGLINES